-- 28. In summary, sections 41(1), 191(1) and 209(1) of the CYF Act prohibit the disclosure of the name of a person who provides Child Protection information to the Agency along with any information likely to identify them, except in certain limited authorised circumstances. - 29.
-The unauthorised disclosure of such information is an offence and is subject to penalties under the CYF Act.
-The financial penalties associated with these confidentiality provisions highlight Parliament's intention such information should be protected and not disclosed. - 30.
-I am satisfied the relevant sections of the CYF Act prohibit disclosure of the identity, or any information likely to lead to the identification of a notifier/reporter or any person who gives or has given information in confidence to the Agency for Child Protection purposes.
-This includes not only the report or record of confidential information itself, but also any subsequent documents created containing details of the report or associated confidential information. - 31.
-Accordingly, I am satisfied: - (a) the CYF Act is an enactment in force, for the purposes of section 38 of the FOI Act; - (b) the documents sought by the Applicant, should any exist, would contain specific information the disclosure of which is prohibited under sections 41(1), 191(1) and 209(1) of the CYF Act; - (c) Agency officers are prohibited from disclosing documents that would fall within the terms of the Applicant's request; and - (d) none of the authorised exceptions for disclosure under sections 41, 191 and 209 of the CYF Act apply in this case. - 32.
+- 28. Accordingly, I am satisfied: - (a) the CYF Act is an enactment in force, for the purposes of section 38 of the FOI Act; - (b) the documents sought by the Applicant, should any exist, would contain specific information the disclosure of which is prohibited under sections 41(1), 191(1) and 209(1) of the CYF Act; - (c) Agency officers are prohibited from disclosing documents that would fall within the terms of the Applicant's request; and - (d) none of the authorised exceptions for disclosure under sections 41, 191 and 209 of the CYF Act apply in this case. - 29.
 Accordingly, on the information before me and having considered the terms of the Applicant's request, I am satisfied the relevant documents, should any exist, would contain information exempt under section 38 of the FOI Act in conjunction with sections 41(1), 191(1) and 209(1) of the CYF Act.

-Section 31(1)(a) - Disclosure would prejudice the enforcement or proper administration of the law
+Section 31(1)(a) - Disclosure of documents that would prejudice the enforcement or proper administration of the law

-- 33. Subject to section 31, section 31(1)(a) provides a document is an exempt document if its disclosure under the FOI Act would, or would be reasonably likely to, prejudice the investigation of a breach or possible breach of the law, or prejudice the proper administration of the law in a particular instance. - 34.
-'Reasonably likely' means there is a real chance of an event occurring; it is not fanciful or remote.3 - 35.
-'Prejudice' means to hinder, impair or undermine and includes actual prejudice as well as impending prejudice.4 - 36.
-The phrase 'in a particular instance' does not require a single specific investigation, and can encompass specific, identified aspects of the law, the administration of the law or an investigation of a breach or potential breach of the law.5 - 37.
-Section 31(1)(a) may apply in relation to either a particular investigation or the proper administration of the law more generally.
+- 30. Section 31(1)(a) provides a document is an exempt document if its disclosure under the FOI Act would, or would be reasonably likely to prejudice the investigation of a breach or possible breach of the law or prejudice the enforcement or proper administration of the law in a particular instance. - 31.
+'Reasonably likely' means there is a real chance of an event occurring; it is not fanciful or remote. - 32.
+'Prejudice' means to hinder, impair or undermine and includes actual prejudice as well as impending prejudice. - 33.
+'In a particular instance' does not require a single specific investigation.
+This phrase can encompass specific, identified aspects of the law, the administration of the law or an investigation of a breach or potential breach of the law. - 34.
+Section 31(1)(a) may apply in relation to either a particular investigation, or the enforcement or proper administration of the law more generally. - 35.
+The Agency's decision letter states: